Feed BC in health care

 - Fraser Health has been working for several years to increase B.C. food use in their hospitals and care facilities while ensuring all food complies with high standards for nutrition and safety.

 - Fraser Health has introduced more seasonal fresh fruit and salad choices; purchased B.C. baked scones, loaves and cookies; switched to a B.C. meat supplier and egg producer; and switched to a B.C. processer of fruit juices.

 Some of Fraser Health’s early Feed BC efforts: Patients enjoying pumpkin muffins in the fall and maple walnut muffins in winter from B.C. bakeries, and B.C. blueberries in yogurt berry parfaits and blueberry cake in the summer.
 B.C.-grown mushrooms are highlighted in Fraser Health’s cream of mushroom soup.

 On March 8, 2019, Lana Popham, B.C.
-Minister of Agriculture, Food and Fisheries, visited the Penticton Regional Hospital’s production kitchen to announce the launch of Feed BC in Interior Health facilities.
+Minister of Agriculture and Food, visited the Penticton Regional Hospital’s production kitchen to announce the launch of Feed BC in Interior Health facilities.